 In general, during the active remediation phase of the site, to be conducted following closure, existing facilities no longer required will be demolished.
 Demolition wastes will be segregated into hazardous and non-hazardous materials and disposed of appropriately.
-Any contaminated soils identified during the preceding field investigations will be excavated and properly disposed of in on-site engineered landfill(s) (to be designed and constructed in the future prior to any plans for the closure of the station).
+As per Part D Item 5 of the Water Licence, hazardous waste generated throughout the course of the station will be backhauled and disposed properly at a licensed waste disposal facility.
+Any contaminated soils identified during the preceding field investigations will be excavated and properly disposed of in on-site engineered landfill(s) (to be designed and constructed in the future prior to any plans for the closure of the station) or, if possible, backhauled as hazardous waste.
 All soils characterized as hazardous will be shipped off-site if feasible and where non-hazardous wastes will be directed to the on-site engineered landfill.
+Remediation options in-situ or ex-situ may also be considered.
 Scattered surface debris and partially buried debris will be collected and disposed of.
 Existing landfills at the site will be remediated as required.
 A detailed work program will be submitted at least 6 months prior to the stations eventual closure.